it-gssb/pdffiller/README.md

 mappings.pdf6 = Text5 : Name, Text6 : Level, Text7 : LehrerIn, Text8 : Schule
 ```

-The configuration defines six PDF form documents with PDF Alias names pdf1 through pdf6.
+The configuration defines six PDF form documents with alias names pdf1 through pdf6.
-PDF Forms pdf2 through pdf6 define mappings between PDF form fields and Excel columns.
+PDF forms pdf2 through pdf6 define mappings between PDF form fields and Excel columns.
 For example, Excel column `Name` is mapped to PDF Form field `Text1` for pdf2 through pdf5 and to PDF form field `Text5` for pdf6.

 ### Advanced PDF Mail Merge Configuration for PDF Form Choices

-The PDF Filler applications supports data-driven decision for the selection of a PDF form using the choice configuration.
+The PDF Filler application supports data-driven decision for the selection of a PDF form using the choice configuration.
-For example, students may receive a certificate based on a PDF form that reflects the level of accomplishment such as 'gold', 'silver', 'bronze'.
+For example, students may receive a certificate based on a PDF form that reflects the level of accomplishment.

-A PDF Form is selected using the choice feature based on the value of a spreadsheet column.
-The name of the generated file may incorporate the base name of the template or a generic base name that is supplied by a configuration.
+PDF Filler selects a PDF form using the value of a spreadsheet column and the name supplied to the '\_BaseName\_` is either the base name of the selected PDF form file or the name that is supplied in the configuration.

 Multiple PDF files may be generated based on separate sets of choice configurations.
 Each group of choice definitions must use the same choice.\<name\> key prefix.